-Context: Those new to Connect Care may fumble the occasional test or procedure order.
+Context: Those new to Connect Care may fumble with the occasional test or procedure order.
+The is more likely with tests based on samples (e.g., aspirates) that can be collected in different ways in different contexts.
 Possible reasons for delays or declines include:

 - Wrong Test

-- A vast number of tests are available to request via Connect Care, using a catalogue that includes all possible orderables for an entire province.
+- A vast number of tests are available to request via Connect Care, including all possible orderables for an entire province.

 - Different tests can have similar names.
 It is important to consider possible alternative test names, check the "Facility List" if nothing familiar appears on the "Preference List", and chose the most specific test description to fit your intent.

 - Test orderables can have similar names but relate to different clinical needs.

 - If ordering a pH, for example, be sure to select the test appropriate to the fluid being sampled (e.g., venous, arterial, pleural).